 Includes an Extended Timeline Pool Offering Targeting Smaller Investors

-All eligible bidders, including private investors, MWOBs, non-profits and neighborhood advocacy funds are encouraged to bid.
+All eligible bidders, including private investors, MWDOBs, non-profits and neighborhood advocacy organizations are encouraged to bid.
 To participate, all potential bidders are required to be approved by Freddie Mac and must successfully complete a qualification package to access the secure data room containing information about the NPLs and to bid on the NPL pool(s).
 The bids are to be made on an all-or-none basis for any pool separately or for any combination of SPO pools together.
 The winning bidder will be determined on the basis of the economics of the bids, subject to meeting Freddie Mac’s internal reserve levels, at Freddie Mac’s sole discretion.

 The financial and other information contained in the documents that may be accessed on this page speaks only as of the date of those documents.
 The information could be out of date and no longer accurate.
 Freddie Mac undertakes no obligation, and disclaims any duty, to update any of the information in those documents.

 Freddie Mac makes home possible for millions of families and individuals by providing mortgage capital to lenders.
 Since our creation by Congress in 1970, we’ve made housing more accessible and affordable for homebuyers and renters in communities nationwide.
 We are building a better housing finance system for homebuyers, renters, lenders and taxpayers.
 Learn more at FreddieMac.com, Twitter @FreddieMac and Freddie Mac’s blog FreddieMac.com/blog.

 MEDIA CONTACT: Fred Solomon